Biography

-I curate and create physical spaces and objects that tell a story.
-Whether exploring the craft of animation or how natural habitats are connected, I build environments that people can step inside and experience with all their senses.
+He curates and creates physical spaces and objects that tell a story; whether exploring the craft of animation or how natural habitats are connected, he builds environments that people can step inside and experience with all their senses.

-A three-time IDI Exhibition Design of the Year winner, I remain an active part of the design community as an awards judge for the Institute of Designers in Ireland and as Design Project Manager for Irish Design Week with the Design & Crafts Council of Ireland.
+A three-time IDI Exhibition Design of the Year winner, he remains an active part of the design community as an awards judge for the Institute of Designers in Ireland.

 Photo: Rich Gilligan